Department of Engineering Technology

 Pre-Architecture

 The pre-architecture transfer program is designed for students preparing themselves to transfer to a school of architecture.
-The students in pre-architecture transfer program are strongly encouraged to work with their advisor in the Department of Engineering Technology to develop a transfer plan and to contact an advisor at their chosen transfer university.
+The students in the pre-architecture transfer program are strongly encouraged to work with their advisor in the Department of Engineering Technology to develop a transfer plan and to contact an advisor at their chosen transfer university.
 Students will not receive a pre-architecture degree or certificate from Missouri Western State University.

 Construction Engineering Technology (CET)